Hbvsa/End_to_end_DL_Template_Project/README.md

-##End to end project with pipelines, docker and deployment
+# End to end project using pipelines from data ingestion, model training, evaluation and prediction.
+The prediction is done using an App.
+A docker was also built and deployed in a Google Cloud Run service.

 Classifying images into two classes "Healthy" or "Coccidiosis".
 This project serves as a example for developing data ingestion, model creation, model training and model evaluation pipelines using python classes.